muratk5n/thirdwave/en/README.md

 ---

 New scifi show in the works? *The Ark*?
 Some Stargate names are attached to the project apparently.
-Bring it on!
+Could be good..

 ---